Kitchen cabinets: what is a wood veneer?

 The Naked Kitchens ‘exposed’ veneer grading system

-In order to achieve aesthetic continuity, at Naked Kitchens we use a very rare and special grade of veneer which doesn't fall under a generic grading rule.
+In order to achieve aesthetic continuity, we use a very rare and special grade of veneer which doesn't fall under a generic grading rule.
 In our view, even the top grades of AA or A plus still show too much variation in grain and colour between flitches (the bundles of thin wood slices).
 But by working with our veneer supplier, we found a way to minimise this with a whole new selection process.

 Starting with the AA flitches, we then select further bundles which we know will work well together.
 We also use extra wide flitches, which looks fabulous and has a harmonising effect.
 This leaves us with our own in-house grade – an AA Super grade – which we simply call ‘exposed’, since the veneer is clear lacquered and the grain exposed.
 It's the perfect balance of natural variation, colour and grain.